wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### expanded

-1.&emsp;The Bible says that you should go with a brother twice as far as he [a brother] asks.
+1. The Bible says that you should go with a brother twice as far as he [a brother] asks.
 <sup>2</sup>It [the Bible] certainly does not suggest that you set him [a brother] back on his [a brother’s] journey.
 <sup>3</sup>Devotion to a brother cannot set you back either.
 <sup>4</sup>It [devotion to a brother] can lead only to mutual progress.